-The Business Longitudinal Analysis Data Environment (BLADE) combines business tax data and information from ABS surveys with data about the use of government programs, to provide a better understanding of Australian businesses and the economy.
+The Business Longitudinal Analysis Data Environment (BLADE) combines business tax data and information from ABS surveys over time to provide a better understanding of Australian businesses and the economy.

-Approved researchers and analysts can use BLADE to study how businesses fare over time and the factors that drive performance, innovation, job creation, competitiveness and productivity.
+Authorised researchers working on approved projects can use BLADE data to study how businesses fare over time and the factors that drive performance, innovation, job creation, competitiveness, and productivity.
 BLADE demonstrates how combining existing public data can help to deliver evidence based policy making.

-BLADE is a core component of the Australian Government’s Data Integration Partnership for Australia (DIPA).
-BLADE contains data on all active businesses from 2001-02 to 2015-16, sourced from:
+BLADE is a key component of the Australian Government’s Data Integration Partnership for Australia (DIPA) initiative.

-- ABS surveys, including the Business Characteristics Survey, Economic Activity Survey and the Survey of Research and Experimental Development – Businesses.
+- ABS surveys, including the Business Characteristics Survey (BCS) and Management Capabilities Module (MCM), Economic Activity Survey (EAS), Business Expenditure on Research and Development (BERD), Private Non-Profit Expenditure on Research and Development (PNPERD), Survey of Research and Experimental Development, Government (GOVERD)

 - Intellectual Property Australia: Intellectual Property Longitudinal Research Data (IPLORD)